cade-vs/nightwatch/README.md

 Keypad menu "Reload current directory" will re-read current directory without any caching.

+For videos, files with the following extensions are
+accepted: AVI, MKV, MPG, MPEG, MP4, TS.

 Nightwatch is written entirely in C++ with Qt Toolkit.

 Screenshots can be found in !["docs/screenshots"](docs/screenshots) directory.

+#  POSTERS

+Each video file and directory with video files can have an image to represent them, i.e. "posters".
+Images are searched for with these rules:

+For a video file, NW looks for the same name image, for example:

+   testing.mp4
+   testing.jpg

+If no image with the same name found, poster will be assumed to be the first found image in current directory, unless there are other video files with matching poster images.

+For directory, first found image inside directory will be assumed to be poster.

+For posters, files with the following extensions are accepted: JPG, JPEG, PNG.

 #  HOW TO COMPILE